jasbi/reproduce-cesana-arlotti-etal/analysis/target_outcomes.md

 - Results are also robust to being re-run in Mixed-Effects-Models (except for the 12-month-olds)
 - Time course plots
 - Descriptive statistics and ANOVA for switch analysis
-- Switch analysis mainly driven by 19mo, no sig. result for 12mo when analyzed separately

 Things we cannot reproduce:
 - For 12 month olds results (experiment 2) do not hold up to Mixed model analysis.